ÎÛÎÛÂþ»

 What are the top ranked public schools in Sanford, ME?

-The top ranked public schools in Sanford, ME include Margaret Chase Smith, Sanford Pride Elementary School and Sanford High School.
+The top ranked public schools in Sanford, ME include Margaret Chase Smith, Sanford Pride Elementary School and Sanford Middle School.

 How many public schools are located in Sanford?